-The student is expected to act in a professional manner at all times in the clinical setting, the classroom setting, the laboratory setting, and throughout the entire university.
-Students who fail to meet the professional conduct code may be not be permitted to continue in any KSU ADN program.
+The student is expected to always act in a professional manner in the clinical setting, the classroom setting, the laboratory setting, and throughout the entire university.
+Students who fail to meet the professional conduct code may not be permitted to continue in any KSU ADN program.
 ALL students must sign a professional conduct contract on admission to the nursing program.
 See Web: www.kent.edu/studentconduct for more information.